Soft grunge: Photography

 Soft grunge photography often made use of desaturated colors or were black and white.
 A particularly defining part of soft grunge photography was the use of instant cameras, as well as the VSCO P5 filter.
 Photos were often of BLK brand water, cigarettes, tennis skirts, black boots, fishnets, and marshmallows, while also evoking melancholic moods and narratives of illness, pain, depression, unrequited love and wanting to move to somewhere else.
 One popular trope was photography of a forest with song lyrics superimposed on top or bedrooms decorated with fairy lights, band posters or banners.

 A common compositional theme was skin, particularly bruises, wrinkles, scars and blonde vellus hairs, sometimes taken while in a bath and decorated with glitter, flowers and rainbows.
 In extreme circumstances these depicted self-harm and items used to do so like razor blades or shards of glass.
 Similarly, imagery of drug use like cigarettes, pills, lighters, alcohol and decorated cigarette packets were common.
 Depictions such as these were often deleted by Tumblr admins.

 Music

-Soft grunge music (in the early 2010s called grunge revival) merges elements of emo, pop punk, alternative rock, shoegaze, grunge, indie rock and post-hardcore.
-Uproxx writer Ian Cohen called the genre "the midpoint" between Stone Temple Pilots's song "Sex Type Thing" (1993) and Sunny Day Real Estate's song "In Circles" (1994).

-The genre originated with bands from the hardcore punk scene who began making music inspired by 1990s emo and post-hardcore groups like Rival Schools and the Promise Ring as well as early 1990s alternative rock groups like the Smashing Pumpkins, Soundgarden and Alice in Chains.
-In the early 2010s, the first wave of bands in the genre emerged, including Adventures, Balance and Composure, Basement, Citizen, Pity Sex, Superheaven and Turnover.
-The majority of these bands were signed to Run for Cover Records, made use of fuzz pedals and filmed their music videos using 8 mm film.
-Title Fight stood at the forefront of the genre with the success of their 2012 album Floral Green.
-By the early 2020s, a second wave emerged including Fleshwater and Narrow Head.
+The music genre soft grunge took its name from its prominence on soft grunge Tumblr.
+The term was originally used disparagingly, implying the genre appealed to the site's female teen usership, was overconcered with aesthetics and downplaying its heaviness.
+Much of its popularity was due to its frequent use by Stuff You Will Hate.
+It began in the late 2000s and early 2010s, when bands involved in Pennsylvania's fourth-wave emo scene began to incorporate 1990s alternative rock influences.
+This included Balance and Composure, Superheaven and Title Fight.

 Outside of the soft grunge genre, those who participate in online soft grunge communities often listened to Sky Ferreira, Charli XCX, the Neighbourhood, the 1975, Arctic Monkeys, Vampire Weekend, Lana Del Rey and Marina Diamandis.